tdworowy/kindle_highlights/md/A_Philosophy_of_Software_Design_2nd_Edition_(Ousterhout_John_K_).md

       Unknown unknowns: The third symptom of complexity is that it is not obvious which pieces of code must be modified to complete a task, or what information a developer must have to carry out the task successfully.

+      An abstraction is a simplified view of an entity, which omits unimportant details.